20320514: A Plot Guide

 Although their canonicity is questionable, the undying Archangel biding his time until he can try and do something about the nightmare hellscape that Earth has become (due to the actions of the protagonist and God) is a fascinating premise that continues Baroque's legacy of moral ambiguity and existentially disturbing concepts.
 Flipping the dynamic of the main story on its head, the Archangel's unnaturally geometric Artificial Sense Spheres now seem to be more a beacon of hope than harbingers of distortion in the midst of this corrupted alien landscape.
 Wonderfully vague and evocative, these illustrations allow the viewer's imagination to run rampant and continue the story for themselves if they so wish.

-3 …the tissues appeared to have an abnormal cellular structure not found in humans."
+3 “…the tissue of which had a clearly abnormal cellular structure not found in humans."
 Shimizu, Mariko.
 “Baroquism Syndrome, volume 1.”
 Baroque World Guidance , Softbank, 1998.

 4 "Some guys were panicking about them having fallen from space because the spheres were composed of previously undiscovered elements."
 Neck Thing, Baroque .
 Sting, 1998.

-5 "This [Sense] sphere is said to be currently stored within the deepest levels of a think tank organization..."
+5 "... the sphere is currently being kept behind closed doors at a state-of-the-art think tank facility..."
 Shimizu, Mariko.
 “Baroquism Syndrome, volume 1.
 Baroque World Guidance , Softbank, 1998.

-7 "God could then take in that information, repair it, then release it...
+7 "God continuously takes in that information, repairs it, then releases it...
 However, the organ that takes in information is a Sense Sphere, and there are many of them buried all over in the real world of this setting.
-Rather than being tactile, they're organs that can take in or export information and have a spherical shape to maximize their effective surface area."
+Rather than being tactile, they're organs that can take in or export information and have a spherical shape to increase their effective surface area."
 “Long Interview with Kazunari Yonemitsu.”
 Baroque World Guidance , Softbank, 1998.

 9 "An object that is said to be the very core of something’s existence."
 “Baroque Encyclopedia.”
 Baroque Report Z , Sting, 2000.